 Are you looking for inspiration on gardening for kids?
 These ten great projects are perfect for getting kids gardening and having fun outdoors.

 As well as being lots of fun, gardening for children is a great way to explore their senses, learn about nature, and develop an interest in healthy living.
-Gardening is also a fantastic way to spend time as a family, and can have a hugely positive impact on everyone’s mental health.
+Gardening is also a fantastic way to spend time as a family or to celebrate Earth Day, and can have a hugely positive impact on everyone’s mental health.

 Gardening for kids: fun projects to have a go at